-In patients with increased urine output, a water deprivation test (see Diagnosis) is occasionally used to differentiate among several polyuric states, such as central and nephrogenic diabetes insipidus.
+In patients with increased urine output, a water deprivation test (see page Diagnosis) is occasionally used to differentiate among several polyuric states, such as central and nephrogenic diabetes insipidus.

 In patients with hypernatremia and euvolemia, free water can be replaced using either 5% D/W or 0.45% saline.

 Treatment of patients with central diabetes insipidus is discussed in Central Diabetes Insipidus : Treatment.
 Acquired nephrogenic diabetes insipidus is also discussed in Nephrogenic Diabetes Insipidus.

 In patients with hypernatremia and hypovolemia, particularly in patients with diabetes with nonketotic hyperglycemic coma, 0.45% saline can be given as an alternative to a combination of 0.9% normal saline and 5% D/W to replenish Na and free water.
 Alternatively, ECF volume and free water can be replaced separately, using the formula given previously to estimate the free water deficit.
 When severe acidosis (pH < 7.10) is present, NaHCO3 solution can be added to 5% D/W or 0.45% saline, as long as the final solution remains hypotonic.

 Manifestations include confusion, neuromuscular excitability, hyperreflexia, seizures, and coma.